 Electric brakes on your recreational vehicle are designed to work in conjunction with brakes on your tow vehicle.
 This means to have the best per brake performance on both systems, the trailer and tow vehicle must perform together.
-Any attempt to use either alone, will cause accelerated wear and damage on one of them.
+Any attempt to use either alone, will cause accelerated wear and damage.